SergioMG97/Crop-detection-with-Satellite-data--Computer-Vision-competition/README.md

 The original ResNet-50 model has been fine-tuned specifically for the task of rice crop detection.
 The output layer of the model was replaced with a new fully connected layer to perform binary classification(Rice and Non-Rice).
 All layers in the model, except for the last fully connected layer, were frozen during the training.

 # Results
 1st place of Spain's EY participants.
-46th place overall.
+46th place overall(among more than 1000 participants).
 0.95 Accuracy achieved in the final benchmark

 Certificate (obtained for those who achieved more than 90% of Accuracy in the competition)